lunayuehuang/MSE544-HyperDrive/README.md

     This line is cruical for logging the metric (MAE) for your experiment running on AzureML using hyperdrive.
 4. Download the .yml file from Canvas and place it in the "cgcnn" directory.
 The .yml (sometimes seen as .yaml) file is a special file typically used for configuring environments/settings for programs.
 Files with this extension are intended to be human-readable.
     FUN FACT: YAML initially stood for, *Yet Another Markdown Language*
-### Part II: Create an AML dataset linked to an Azure storage account
+### Part III: Create an AML dataset linked to an Azure storage account
 1. Create a data store in your ML workspace by click create/datastore from the homepage of ML studio, make sure you are in your workspace for this class.
 <img src="./images/Datastore_image0.png" style="height: 90%; width: 90%;"/>